xjtuair/AI-Based-Email-Classifier/README.md

 This file handles the process of Data Extraction.

 II.
 Email_Classification.py:
-This file handles the entire process of emai
+This file handles the entire process of email proce